 But here’s the big news:

-Suppose the flat-rate costs scheme is removed: how much would this impact your earnings?
+Now the flat-rate costs scheme is being removed: how much does this impact your earnings?

 Let’s make it tangible.